EatRight Ontario Print Header

-I am a 22 year old female vegetarian and I have low iron.
+I am a 22 year old vegetarian and I have low iron.
 What can I do?

 Food Serving amount Iron content